stebuehler/team_cese_stats/README.md

 # team_cese_stats
 ## To Do
-* Add filters for team cese and team cese classic matchups
+* Spieler and Team Steckbriefe
 * Start adding charts from google sheet.
 * Refactoring of code - each chart with its file?